Test-Time Graph Search for Goal-Conditioned Reinforcement Learning: Experiments

 \paragraph{Subgoal selection.} Our default procedure selects the farthest waypoint on the precomputed route whose predicted distance from the current state is below a threshold $T$, falling back to the next waypoint after the closest node when no such waypoint exists.
 The alternative always commits to the immediate next waypoint. \autoref{fig:ablt} shows that this simpler strategy degrades performance, especially on \texttt{pointmaze-giant}, while the adaptive rule yields robust improvements.
 We hypothesize that aiming at the farthest reachable waypoint reduces unnecessary micromanagement of local motion and promotes efficient progress toward reachable, yet sufficiently distant, subgoals.

-\paragraph{Distance penalty.} We compare the dynamic penalty from \Cref{subsec:graph} to a \emph{No-Penalty} variant that uses the predicted distances directly as edge weights.
-Penalizing long edges consistently improves success by discouraging unreliable shortcuts while keeping local geometry intact.
+\paragraph{Distance penalty.} We compare the dynamic soft penalty from \Cref{subsec:graph} to a \emph{No-Penalty} variant (raw distances) and a \emph{Hard-Threshold} variant (removing edges $>\tau$). \autoref{fig:ablt} shows that on stitching tasks, the soft penalty significantly outperforms the no-penalty baseline.
+Furthermore, as detailed in \autoref{apdx:hard_vs_soft}, a hard threshold fails on these tasks because noisy value estimates frequently cause graph disconnections.
+The soft penalty maintains connectivity by assigning high costs to optimistic edges rather than removing them, allowing the planner to recover from local value function errors.

+\paragraph{L2-kNN baseline.} We also compare TTGS to an L2-kNN landmark planner that uses purely Euclidean distance between body positions and Dijkstra search over k-NN graph with the same subgoal-execution rule.
+L2-kNN reaches a competitive peak (59.4\% at $k{=}10$ on \texttt{humanoidmaze-giant-stitch-v0}, 66.6\% at $k{=}20$ on \texttt{antmaze-giant-stitch-v0}) but is fragile to $k$ (low $k$ disconnects the graph, high $k$ admits wormhole-like shortcuts) and the optimum differs across environments.
+TTGS reaches 76.7\% and 76.5\% on the same two tasks and $\tau$ is easier to tune than $k$.
+Full details are in \autoref{apdx:l2knn}.

+\paragraph{Replanning.} We also investigate the effect of online replanning in \autoref{apdx:replan}.
+We find that the initial guide path is generally robust, and frequent replanning typically offers limited benefit.

-\paragraph{Hyperparameters.} We sweep the edge threshold $\tau$ and the subgoal threshold $T$. \Cref{tab:giant_stitch_hparam_hiql} reports HIQL results on three biggest state-based mazes.
-TTGS outperforms the base policy or preserves the performance across all tested settings, with a moderate penalty threshold and a subgoal selection threshold near $T = 2\tau$ generally working best.
-Small $\tau$ values bias the planner toward long chains of short hops, which can lengthen routes and reduce straight-line progress, whereas large $\tau$ values admit long edges that the policy may fail to traverse.
-In practice, choosing hyperparameters for TTGS is simple, since the method does not require training which allows for fast iteration.
+\paragraph{Hyperparameters and scaling.} We sweep the edge threshold $\tau$ and the subgoal threshold $T$. \Cref{tab:giant_stitch_hparam_hiql} reports HIQL results on the three largest state-based mazes.
+TTGS outperforms the base policy or preserves performance across all tested settings, with a moderate penalty threshold and a subgoal selection threshold near $T = 2\tau$ generally working best.
+Small $\tau$ values bias the planner toward chains of short hops that can lengthen routes, whereas large $\tau$ values admit long edges that the policy may fail to traverse; degenerate settings collapse to a single (start, goal) edge and recover base-learner performance.
+In practice $\tau$ can be set offline by inspecting the shortest paths produced by TTGS (fragmented paths indicate $\tau$ is too small, paths with long unreliable edges indicate it is too large) and then choosing $T = 2\tau$.
+We use $M{=}4000$ graph vertices in all main experiments; sweeping $M\in\{125,\ldots,8000\}$ shows that build time stays under two minutes at $M{=}8000$, shortest-path computation under 1.5\,s, and success rate increases monotonically with $M$ (see \Cref{apdx:msweep}).

 Finally, \autoref{fig:edgethresh} visualizes the value-derived distance field together with guide paths produced by TTGS.
 The distances obtained from the value function reflect the environment’s structure, with obstacles forming high-cost barriers and corridors forming low-cost channels.
 As the edge threshold $\tau$ decreases, the planner trusts only short edges and yields denser routes with more subgoals; as $\tau$ increases, longer edges are permitted, producing sparser but potentially less reliable paths.